MaverickTushar007/prediction-market-bot/README.md

 ---

-## ⚠️ Disclaimer

-This project is for educational and research purposes only.
-It does not constitute financial advice.
-All signals are generated algorithmically and should not be used for actual trading without proper risk management.

----

 *Built as a quantitative finance portfolio project — demonstrating ML ensemble modeling, real-time data pipelines, and institutional-grade signal generation.*
-READMEEOF